-You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
-For details, see the user documentation that comes with your computer.

-- To connect the camera to your computer and save files - 1.
+- You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
+For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - 1.
 Turn on the camera and press [MENU]. - 2.
-On the "♠ SETTING" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - 4.
-Turn off the camera and then use the USB cable that comes with the camera to connect it to vour computer. - · For details about connecting to the camera and precautions when connecting, see page 18.
+On the "♣ SETTING" tab, select "USB" and then press [▶]. - 3.
+Use [▲] and [▼] to select "Mass Storage", and then press [SET].

+Turn off the camera and then use the USB cable that comes with the camera to connect it to your computer.

+For details about connecting to the camera and precautions when connecting, see page 23.

-- 5. Turn on the camera. - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
+Turn on the camera.

+- The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
 If this happens, disconnect and then reconnect the USB cable. - 6.
-Windows 8 users: Click "Desktop" and then "Explorer".
 Windows 7, Windows Vista users: Click "Start" and then "Computer".
 Windows XP users: Click "Start" and then "My Computer". - 7.
 Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 8.
 Right-click the "DCIM" folder. - 9.
 On the shortcut menu that appears, click "Copy". - 10.
-Windows 8 users: Click "Documents".
 Windows 7, Windows Vista users: Click "Start" and then "Documents".
-Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 8, Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
-If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step.

-11. Windows 8 users: On the "Documents" menus, click "Home" and then "Paste".
+Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
+If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 11.
+Windows 7 users: On the "Documents" "Organize" menu, select "Paste".